logicalmechanism/distributed_representation/README.md

 ./01_createVaultUTxO.sh
 ```

-The stake can be delegated with `02_addToVault.sh` and rewards can be withdrawn with `03_subFromVault.json`.
+Anyone can add Funds to the vault with `02_addToVault.sh` but subtracting from the vault with `03_subFromVault.json` requries using the DAO multsig.

 ## Minting Tokens